SQream/sqream_docs/guides/third_party_tools/index.rst

 Third party tools
 ************************************

-These topics explain how to install and connect a variety of SQream and 3rd party tools, and write applications for SQream DB.
+These topics explain how to install and connect a variety of third party tools.

 Browse the articles below, in the sidebar, or use the search to find the information you need.